leminh2/leminh2.github.io/cv.md

 11. Global boundedness in the higher-dimensional fully parabolic chemotaxis with weak singular sensitivity and logistic source. *DCDS-B* Early Access (2025).
 [Link](https://www.aimsciences.org/article/doi/10.3934/dcdsb.2025087)
 12. Can logistic damping prevent blow-up for weak singular sensitivity chemotaxis systems under nonlinear boundary conditions? *ZAMP* 76:164 (2025), with L. Bao and H. I. Kurt.
 [Link](https://link.springer.com/article/10.1007/s00033-025-02550-6)
 13. Persistence of positive classical solutions in a logistic chemotaxis system with weak singular sensitivity. *DCDS-B* Early Access (2025), with H. I. Kurt.
 [Link](https://www.aimsciences.org/article/doi/10.3934/dcdsb.2025149)
 14. Boundedness in chemotaxis systems with general weak singular sensitivity and logistic sources. *Journal of Differential Equations* 453 (2026), 113860.
 [Link](https://www.sciencedirect.com/science/article/pii/S0022039625008873?via%3Dihub)
+15. Absence of blow-up in a fully parabolic chemotaxis system with weak singular sensitivity and logistic damping in dimension two. *Mathematical Methods in the Applied Sciences* (2025).
+[Link](https://onlinelibrary.wiley.com/doi/10.1002/mma.70396)
+16. An improvement toward global boundedness in a fully parabolic chemotaxis with singular sensitivity in any dimension. *Nonlinear Analysis* 268 (2026), 114082.
+[Link](https://www.sciencedirect.com/science/article/abs/pii/S0362546X26000283?via%3Dihub)
+17. Application of the Moser–Trudinger inequality and Parabolic Regularity in Orlicz spaces to a sub-linear sensitivity chemotaxis-fluid system. *J. Evol.
+Equ.* 26 (2026).
+[Link](https://link.springer.com/article/10.1007/s00028-025-01164-9)
+18. Global dynamics of solutions in a logistic chemotaxis system with weak singular sensitivity and signal absorption. *Communications in Nonlinear Science and Numerical Simulation* 151 (2026).
+[Link](https://www.sciencedirect.com/science/article/abs/pii/S1007570425009724?via%3Dihub)

 ---

 ### Preprints
+- A Sharp Global Boundedness Result for Keller–Segel–(Navier–)Stokes Systems with Rapid Diffusion and Saturated Sensitivities
-- Absence of blow-up in a fully parabolic chemotaxis system with weak singular sensitivity and logistic damping in dimension two.
+- Global dynamics of a logistic chemotaxis system with weak singular sensitivity and signal absorption in any spatial dimension
-- An improvement toward global boundedness in a fully parabolic chemotaxis with singular sensitivity in any dimension.
-- Application of the Moser–Trudinger inequality and Parabolic Regularity in Orlicz spaces to a sub-linear sensitivity chemotaxis-fluid system.
-- Global dynamics of solutions in a logistic chemotaxis system with weak singular sensitivity and signal absorption.
+- Global boundedness and absorbing sets in two-dimensional chemotaxis–Navier–Stokes systems with weakly singular sensitivity and a sub-logistic source

 ---